ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 > **Note**:
 This lab is based on version 5.0.8.4 It will be updated as much as possible to follow the new versions of API Connect.
 Many new features have been announced at InterConnect 2017.
 [Statement of directions - 2017 March 14th](https://www-01.ibm.com/common/ssi/ShowDoc.wss?docURL=/common/ssi/rep_ca/2/897/ENUS217-152/index.html&lang=en&request_locale=en#abstrx).
+The version 2018.x is out since 30th March 2018, and the LTS has been released on 15th November 2018.
+Due to the significant changes brought by APIC V2018 and also because IBM Cloud (former Bluemix) is using API Connect v5 as of today (16th November 2018), this lab will remains as is, and a complete new version of the lab will be introduced when the IBM Cloud infrastructure is updated.

 >For any comments, please send an email to arnauld_desprets@fr.ibm.com (Arnauld Desprets)